coderefinery/manuals/chat.md

 New channel announcements will be visible in #general, Zulip updates can be followed in #zulip channel.

-You are very welcome to create new channels, eg for regional subgroups, such as #finland.
+You are very welcome to create new channels, e.g. for regional subgroups, such as #finland.
 You can also create topical private channels for groups that significantly overlap with our community.
 Currently, Zulip admins can't add themselves or others to private channels.